FloridaPlayers/Documents/Constitution.md

 ### Section 7 — Appeals

 In the event that a decision made by any committees is contradictory to this Constitution any Florida Players member may move to appeal that decision at any Florida Players meeting.
-A two-thirds (2/3) vote of the total voting Membership present shall be necessary to effect such a reversal.
+A two-thirds (2/3) vote of the total voting membership present shall be necessary to effect such a reversal.

 ## Article XIV — Productions